Assault & Aggravated Assault

 A person in Arizona can be charged with aggravated assault if he or she uses a deadly weapon in their attack.
 If the person he or she attacks is restrained, or the victim’s capacity to defend him or herself is impaired in any way, this is considered aggravated assault.
 Aggravated assault may result in temporary disfigurement or impairment to the use of any body part.
 The assailant is committing aggravated assault if they attack someone by entering a private home with the intention of causing physical harm.
 If an adult (over 18 years old) commits assault on a minor under 15, this too, is aggravated assault.

-If you are facing these types of charges, a Phoenix aggravated vehicular assault lawyer at Stewart Law Group can help you.
+If you are facing these types of charges, a Phoenix criminal defense lawyer at Stewart Law Group can help you.

 Aggravated Vehicular Assault in Phoenix, AZ